SESAME-Synchrotron/XAFSScanTool/docs/source/install.rst

 .. note:: Make sure that the python environment is activated before proceeding with this section

-The scanning tool (HESEBScanTool) is available on github.
-The most recent version can be found on this link: https://github.com/SESAME-Synchrotron/HESEBScanTool.
+The scanning tool (XAFSXRFScanTool) is available on github.
+The most recent version can be found on this link: https://github.com/SESAME-Synchrotron/XAFSScanTool.git.
 To clone and run, launch your terminal then do the follwoing:

 ::

 	$ cd ~
-	$ git clone git@github.com:SESAME-Synchrotron/HESEBScanTool.git
+	$ git git@github.com:SESAME-Synchrotron/XAFSScanTool.git
-	$ cd HESEBScanTool
+	$ cd XAFSScanTool
 	$ python main.py --testingMode yes

 .. warning:: If all is fine, you should see the GUI pops up, otherwise, error messages and alerts should be shown in the terminal.